MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/work-item-field.md

 ---
 title: System and default fields index
-titleSuffix: VSTS & TFS
+titleSuffix: Azure Boards and TFS
-description: Index to all fields used in the Agile, Scrum, and CMMI processes and process templates for Visual Studio Team Services & Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: 9720b88e-474c-451b-b3fe-5253ba24a653
+description: Index to all fields used in the Agile, Scrum, and CMMI processes and process templates for Azure Boards & Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: 9720b88e-474c-451b-b3fe-5253ba24a653